mflova/mflova-coding-guidelines/python/speed_up/speed_up.md

 pre-compiled code, due to the dynamism of Python, cannot be optimized.
 This is why it is so slow.

-On the opposite side, `numba` translates the code so that it can be used as input to `LLVM` compiler.
+On the opposite side, `numba` translates the Python bytecode (`.pyc`) so that it can be used as input to `LLVM` compiler.
 Then, this one performs the optimizations that any compiler can make (loop fusion, better memory mamangement, inlining...)

 ### Just in time compilation